By: Mark Wolters, Co-President & Co-Founder, SalesEvolve

 With 20 years experience as a psychotherapist and business owner, one of the universal truths that I discovered was that the ‘pictures in our heads’ can get us into all sorts of trouble!

 More often than not, when tension arise in any relationship – whether between an employer and an employee, a child and a parent, a student and a teacher, or two companies who are bumping into each other – it can almost always be traced back to a moment where each party thought they were on the same page – but, after the day-to-day routines of time has passed, found themselves in very different places.
 Both parties end up feeling betrayed and/or confused by the other.
 The end result is hurt and distrust, and often leads to ‘never conducting business with each other again’.
+All because of the pictures in our heads.

 Before diving further into this concept; here are a few examples of how this situation occurs naturally and how fast it can happen.